Chemist05/Breast-Cancer-Detector/README.md

 ## How we built it

 ## Challenges I ran into
-Not enough computing power to train my YOLO model with my customer dataset
+Problem: Not enough computing power to train my YOLO model with my customer dataset
 Solution: reduces epochs
 Consequence: reduces accuracy